 Special items: Special items are items whose nature, frequency, and/or size may render the financial indicators less meaningful for evaluating the sustainability of the Schaeffler Group’s profitability.

 STOXX Europe 600: Reflects the share trends of the 600 largest listed companies from 18 European countries.

 STOXX Europe 600 Automobiles & Parts: Reflects the share price trends of the European automobile manufacturers and automotive supplier sector contained in the cross-sector STOXX Europe 600 index.

 Sustainability: Sustainability means utilizing natural resources while taking economic, ecological, and social conditions into account without ignoring the interests of future generations.

 Thermal management module: Temperature control unit for the entire drive train.
 It is integrated in a compact component manufactured from high-strength plastic and combines numerous functions.
 The thermal management module enables Schaeffler to help unlock greater potential through the optimization of internal combustion engines.
-This innovative module is key to reducing fuel consumption and CO2 emissions by up to 4 %.

 Three lines of defense model: Model assigning clear responsibility for dealing with risks to the company’s continued existence or development and based on the principle that primary responsibility for a risk lies with its originator.

 Torque converter: Hydraulic component that facilitates the transmission of force between components rotating at different speeds.

 Working capital: Inventories plus trade receivables less trade payables.